AIDynamics/NeoPulse_Examples/Classification/Audio/MusicGenre/README.md

 <b>NOTE: Audio files are big!
 Be careful with your batch size, or you may get out of memory (OOM) errors.
 If that happens, reduce the batch size.</b>

 # Tutorial Videos and Guides
-Tutorial videos are available in the *Tutorials & Guides* section of the [DimensionalMechanics™ Developer Portal](https://dimensionalmechanics.com/ai-developer-portal)
+Tutorial videos are available in the *Tutorials & Guides* section of the [DimensionalMechanics® Developer Portal](https://www.dimensionalmechanics.com/ai-developer-portal)
-For more information on using the AudioDataGenerator visit the [Data section] of the NeoPulse™ AI Studio Documentation(https://docs.neopulse.ai/NML-source/#data)
+For more information on using the AudioDataGenerator visit the [Data section] of the NeoPulse® AI Studio Documentation(https://docs.neopulse.ai/NML-source/#data)

 # License